stanleyylin/Pokemon/README.md

 ![image](/Demos/header.png)

 Welcome to the world of Pokemon!
 This is a full-fledged Pokemon game created purely in Java.
+See the full demo!: https://youtu.be/_E63nommrts

 ---